dbs-leipzig/FAMER_Clustering/README.md

 # FAMER_Clustering
-FAMER is a research project designed for FAst Multi-source Entity Resolution.
+<a href="yahoo.com">FAMER</a> is a research project designed for FAst Multi-source Entity Resolution.
 It is implemented on top of Apache Flink and the graph analytics tool Gradoop (link).
 The framework is still highly under development.
 So the whole code of FAMER is not publicly available yet.
 This repository provides the new clustering algorithm CLIP as well as the repair algorithm RLIP that we presented in ESWC 2018 paper.

 In this repository you can find the following modules of FAMER: